Patrik Laine Rookie Cards and Beyond

 The Winnipeg Jets took the talented and confident Finnish winger with the second overall pick in the 2016 NHL Draft.
 Some pondered whether Laine should have gone first, but it appears to have worked out just fine for the Jets.
+He’s proven to be the goal-scoring dynamo many were expecting.
+In the process, he has been a key part of Winnipeg’s rise in the standings.

-Patrik Laine Rookie Cards
+Patrik Laine Rookie Card Guide

 2016-17 Black Diamond Patrik Laine RC #BDRPL /99